mom died dec 23rd 2025

 24. Raising Hare.
 I remember when this book came out during the end of pandemic time, I think.
 I read some excellent reviews of it and put it on a TBR list but never got it from the library or bought it ..... i checked.... it's crept farther and farther down on my list for no other reason than when I found it I was in a READ THE BOOKS YOU ALREADY OWN phase. haha.
 I felt fortunate that it is a Tuesday book club pick at JH's house.
 I finally got to read it.
 EXCELLENT.
 It is non fiction/memoir and I'd call it an environmental book.

-25. Names by Florence Knapp ... for one of my Th book clubs at MP's house .... interesting premise with three different timelines for a family.
+25. The Names by Florence Knapp ... tennis Th book clubs MP's ... interesting premise with three different timelines for a family.
 Very creative.
 Complex character development.

 26. Hamnet by Maggie O'Farrell...... a reread ... though I couldn't find a spot where I said I'd read it.
 I was talking about it with a friend and decided I needed to do a reread.
 Historical fiction about Shakespeare's son dying.
 Focus on grief.
 I loved Agnes.
 Beautifully written.